 as much growth as possible.
 But what kind, how much, and at what cost?
 Do we

-really want to look like the eastern version of Vale, Colorado in a few years?
+really want to look like the eastern version of Vale, Colorado?
 Or do

 do we want to slow down and set some reasonable limits?
 The answer has become clear: There’s no need for a